joseech28/setting-Permissions-azure/README.md

 <img src="https://imgur.com/8ggBknu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-4.I open File Explorer on Client1.
+4. I open File Explorer on Client1.
 In the address bar, I type \\DC1\ReadAccess and press Enter.
 I should have read-only access to this folder.
 I try accessing \\DC1\WriteAccess and verify that I can create and delete files.
 I access \\DC1\NoAccess to confirm that I do not have permission to view this folder (unless I am logged in as an admin).